bjkamrat/myrepo/Github_week_pres1.md

 # Chapter 9: Connect to GitHub

-Objective: Make sure that you can all pull from and push to GitHub on your local computer (remote)
+Objective: Make sure that you can all pull from and push to GitHub on your local computer

 * Order of operation
   1. Connect to GitHub